Read my product recommendations for sleep.

 - Use blue light blocking glasses after 7 pm

-- Get red light exposure in the evening:
+- Get red light exposure during the day

-Red light (below 3000 K, over 850 nm wavelength) does not harm melatonin production (S) In fact, red light exposure in the night can help the body to improve melatonin production over time.
+Red light (below 3000 K, over 850 nm wavelength) can help in muscle recovery and relaxation and support sleep.
+(S) It’s noticed that red light exposure can also help the body to improve melatonin production over time.
 In one study 30 minutes, exposure to red light over 14 days increased serum melatonin and improved sleep in female athletes.
 (S)

 Studies have concluded that sunlight in the morning increases natural melatonin production in the evening.
 (S) It is important that the light is potent enough; sunlight provides illumination of 20,000 – 100,000 lux.
 A typical artificial indoor lightning falls between 100-500 lux.
 Even if it is a cloudy day, going outside in the morning will probably be more helpful considering the sleep/wake cycle than indoor lightning (S) (S).
 Optionally, you can try a SAD light.

 Analyze and know your body’s natural circadian rhythm to optimize your sleep/wake cycle.
 Circadian rhythm disturbances and misalignment are linked to decreased health, fatigue, and mental disorders.
 (S)